 In case you were wondering – Dad’s work is there too, gracing the walls and pillars, surrounding and supporting what Mum has made alongside pieces by their children including Kataraina and Len, and some of their mokopuna.
 The exhibition speaks about the balance between the masculine and feminine, wood and fibre, the curvilinear and the geometric, the soft and pliable with the rigid and inflexible, the old and new, as well as the past, present and future.
 I hope it gives visitors a palpable sense of the creative life of a carver and a weaver and their role as storytellers as well as teachers passing on a legacy for future generations.
 I’d like to think that visitors to the exhibition are surprised by what they have seen and leave uplifted by the wondrous arts of our ancestors.

-Veranoa continues the legacy of teaching weaving via the hetetschoolofmaoriart.com using ‘The Matrix’ – a specific series of lessons that she and our mother, Erenora, developed over years of teaching students to weave.
+Footnote: Veranoa Hetet continues the legacy of teaching weaving via the hetetschoolofmaoriart.com using ‘The Matrix’ – a specific series of lessons that she and Erenora, developed over years of teaching students to weave.
 The school has students throughout Aotearoa, Australia and other parts of the world learning raranga, whatu and taaniko online.
-Sam Hauwaho continues to teach carving as his father-in-law taught him.
+Veranoa's husband, Sam Hauwaho, continues to teach carving as his father-in-law taught him.
 Online carving lessons are in the pipeline.
 So the legacy continues.

-This article was written while the exhibition was still on for Te Roopu Raranga o Aotearoa's newsletter.
+This article was written for Te Roopu Raranga o Aotearoa's newsletter while the exhibition was on.

 Join our community of carvers and weavers to receive the latest news and updates.